W-Siqi/AlgorithmDict/Topic/SearchingProblem/Node_Searching.md

-# IMPLEMENTATION:
+# three-techniques
-## queue vs list
-most cases, queue is better than list.
-if need to compare the list in the same layer. just mark the count...
+1. DFS
+2. BFS
+3. Backtracking

+## easy BFS:
+pop parent, add child in queue

-## visited
+## in graph: visited
 in graph, use set or hash to mark

-# level-related tree problem

 ## EXAMPLES
 1. Symmetric Tree: